Karuna-code-art/Karuna-code-art/karuna-Nunes-iwh-i-practicum-main/README.md

 # 🚀 My Journey with the HubSpot Integration I: Foundations Practicum

 Hello there!
-I'm the student who embarked on this journey of the HubSpot Integration I: Foundations course practicum.
+I'm the Employer who embarked on this journey of the HubSpot Integration I: Foundations course practicum.
 This journey was both challenging and rewarding, pushing my skills in various areas to new heights.

 ## 👨‍💻 Skills & Tools Used